presenta-software/doc-presenta-lib/docs/overview/README.md

 It's opinionated and it comes with some defaults with extensibility in mind.

-It enforces some presentation and communication principles, thus, you need to worry about of your content first.
+It enforces some presentation and communication principles, thus, you need to worry about mainly of your content.